-You should inform the headteacher of your child’s school and the school should then inform us.
+If you want to home educate your child, you should inform the headteacher of your child's school and the school should then inform us.

 If your child has never attended school, please inform us of your decision to educate at home.